COSC3020/reverse-insertion-sort-ross223/README.md

 most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

 The average case of insertion sort is n^2.
-Assume that we have an randomly sorted list (that is each element is placed into an array randomly).
+The outer loop always runs n times as set by the loop conditions.
+Now, assume that we have an randomly sorted list (that is each element is placed into an array randomly).
 This means that for any two adjacent elements in the array, they are either sorted or not.
 Then on average, two elements need to be swaped about 1/2 of the time.
-Each time we swap a pair of unsorted elements, this takes 1 iteration of the inner loop.
-So, the average case runtime is now equal to n(n-1)/4 = $\Theta(n^2)$.
+This is important because the inner loop runs each time an element needs to be swaped.
+Since there are n(n-1)/2 pairs of elements and half of these need to be swaped this means that our average case runtime is equal to n + n(n-1)/4 which is equal to $\Theta(n^2)$.